SDS-AAU/UNISTRA-DS-2020/index.md

 layout: default
 ---

-# Bootstrap Workshop Template!
+# Working with unstructured data

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="https//source.unsplash.com/1K6IQsQbizI" alt="intro image here" caption="Unsplash, Franki Chamaki" width="75%" %}

-A minimal Jekyll theme with Bootstrap for creating workshop websites.

-*Add your workshop abstract here!*

-Learn how to create a super quick easy website for a workshop by writing a few markdown files!
-Host it for free on GitHub with gh-pages, and share!
-Fun!

-*See also:* [workshop-template](https://evanwill.github.io/workshop-template/), original minimal version.

-{% include toc.html %}

-Hosted by [University of Idaho Library](http://www.lib.uidaho.edu/), {{ site.pub_year }}.
+This is the repository website for the 2021 course in Network Analysis and NLP at the UNISTRA DS programme.
+On this page you will find tutorial videos, assignments and links to Q&A meetings.
+The page is updated troughout the course.

 ------